horizonvert1027/Laravel_multi_tenancy/README.md

 ## About Laravel Multi-Tenant Function

 While working on the Sass platform, I was confused and had many mistakes.
 Fortunately, with the help of several highly skilled developers, I was able to solve this problem and am happy to post it here.
 Hope this helps developers in this field.
+Thanks

 ## Installation Guide